How Fast Do Mopeds Of 50cc, 100cc, 125cc & 150cc Go?

 The Pace of a 100cc Moped

-Stepping up a notch, a 100cc moped can reach a maximum speed of 45-60 mph (72-97 km/h).
-Perfect for those who want a bit more 'oomph' for their ride, isn't it?
+Stepping up, a 100cc moped can achieve a maximum speed of 45-60 mph (72-97 km/h)—ideal for riders seeking a bit more power on their journey.

 Speed